MatthewHq/leetcode/Find Duplicate File in System/Whiteboards/boardText.md

 This solution ultimately is aimed towards bigger files where I'm not sure if you can even place bigger contents in a hashmap in an efficient way.
 Without doing some more research on hashmaps and their space complexcity with keys, it feels a little cheap just throwing a hashmap at it where its kinda doing the work for me at the low level of example inputs from the question, but in a real world solution I doubt a simple hashmap thrown at the problem would fix it, unless it was a specialized sort of hash, though I'd have to learn more about hashing at that level

+Post Accepted:

+`` Runtime: 4197 ms, faster than 5.03% of Python3 online submissions for Find Duplicate File in System.
+Memory Usage: 21.9 MB, less than 100.00% of Python3 online submissions for Find Duplicate File in System. ``

+Looks like the solution was a straight up hashmap as I expected but I doubt it would scale to larger files, hence my implementation being relatively slow compared to everyone **BUT** I beat out everyone in memory usage with a clean 100%